wp-plugins/quiz-master-next/readme.txt

 Tags: quiz, test, score, survey
 Requires at least: 3.0.1
 Tested up to: 3.6.1
-Stable tag: 0.5
+Stable tag: 0.5.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Use this plugin to add multiple quizzes or tests to your website.
+Use this plugin to add multiple quizzes, tests, or surveys to your website.

 == Description ==